Goodfluence Tour – Month 1 in Review

-I choose to live in a manner that is beneficial to the earth, my community, and myself and I feel real good about that.
-If this heavily marketed and profiteered god does turn out to exist I think he’ll understand why I chose to spend my time doing good for the sake of all beings rather worshipping him and following his words that are all too frequently corrupted by the human race.
+I choose to live in a manner that is beneficial to the earth, my community, as well as myself, and I feel real good about that.
+If this heavily marketed and profiteered god does turn out to exist, then I think he’ll understand why I chose to spend my time doing good for the sake of all beings rather than worshipping him and following his words that are all too frequently corrupted by the human race.

-Hug the next person you see and tell them you’re happy to they are alive.
+Hug the next person you see and tell them you’re happy that they are alive.

 June 30 – Day 29 – Washington, Texas

-It sounds like he was born sometime in the 1920′s.
+It sounds like he was born sometime in the 1920’s.
 In 1935 he left home to work in Houston so that he could buy a tractor.
 Around 1950 he returned home and started growing cotton, corn, and hay and his uncle gave him a cow.
-He still lives in the same place and today owns 80 cows, runs this little tire shop where I met him, and lives a nice country life.
+He still lives in the same place, and today owns 80 cows.
+He runs this little tire shop where I met him, and lives a nice country life.
 He seems like a real healthy man given his age.

 I asked Scales if he had a message for people my age.
 He said, “Don’t be spendin’ too much money.
 You’ll get yourself inna trouble.”

 Much love to you all from Scales and I!

 July 1 – Day 30 – Trinity River, Texas